Taylor series: Approximation error and convergence

-More generally, every sequence of real or complex numbers can appear as coefficients in the Taylor series of an infinitely differentiable function defined on the real line, a consequence of Borel's lemma.
+Every sequence of real or complex numbers can appear more generally as coefficients in the Taylor series of an infinitely differentiable function defined on the real line, a consequence of Borel's lemma.
 As a result, the radius of convergence of a Taylor series can be zero.
 There are even infinitely differentiable functions defined on the real line whose Taylor series have a radius of convergence 0 everywhere.